 Accepting the Favour

-No descendent of Adam deserves God's favour; we are all sinners and included under the curse of Genesis 3.
-That is why we need a Saviour, to rescue us from God's wrath (see 1 Thessalonians 1:10).
-Mary's privilege was to give birth to the Saviour of the world, but she and Joseph did not create Him: God did.
+No descendent of Adam deserves God's favour; we are all sinners (Romans 3:23) and included under the curse of Genesis 3:6-19.
+That is why we need a Saviour, to rescue us from God's wrath (1 Thessalonians 1:9-10).
+Mary's privilege was to give birth to the Saviour of the world, but she and Joseph did not create Him, nor did the angel: God did, by His Holy Spirit (Luke 1:35).
 How did God select Mary for that task?
 Well, He has the right to choose to give His grace to whoever He wants; and He chooses those who will receive His gift.
-Mary was a great 'receiver': indeed, she received the Son of the Most High into her body.
+Mary was a great 'receiver'.
+She received the angel’s news with humble acceptance (Luke 1:38), and was ready to welcome the Son of the Most High into her body.

 Jesus was to be the greatest person ever, the promised King.
-Unlike all other rulers, His dominion would last for ever, and that means that He reigns over all the world today, and therefore we are all accountable to Him.
-Even Mary was accountable to her son (see Matthew 12:46-50, John 2:1-5).
+Unlike all other rulers, His dominion would last for ever.
+That means that He reigns over all the world today, and therefore we are all accountable to Him.
+Even Mary was accountable to her Son (Matthew 12:46-50, John 2:1-5).
 Wherever you are, at work, at home, on holiday or in church ... you are accountable to Jesus Christ, because He is the King.
 He will come back again to call everybody to account, but all those who have received Him will also receive His favour (see www.crosscheck.org.uk to know more).

 © Dr Paul Adams